pauloborba/academic-kickstart/content/home/students.md

 I often have opportunities for supervising dedicated students and software developers interested in the topics I study.
 Please [contact](#contact) me for further detail.

-Here are former students with whom I currently collaborate:
+Here are former students with whom I currently more closely collaborate:

 * Guilherme Cavalcanti (IFPE)
 * Léuson da Silva (Unicap)